Why Wesley Chapel AC systems need more maintenance than most

 - Condensate drain line flush with wet-vac and biocide treatment

-- Float switch / safety switch test
+- Float switch and safety switch test

 - Air filter inspection (replaced if you supply a spare)